dhleong/ps4-waker/README.md

 your PS4 and go to the "add devices" screen to get a pin code, and enter that.
 After that, future executions should just work.

+Note that for the initial registration we *have to* be able to bind to port 987, since the PS4 seems to be hard-coded to attempt to connect on that port.
+On most systems, this port is privileged, which means we need super-user permission to bind to it.
+If run on a system with `sudo`, we will attempt to use that to restart and prompt for permissions, and will then relinquish those elevated permissions using `setuid` immediately after binding to the port, so that the credentials file is not created as root (and to minimize any potential risk involved with holding root privileges).
+If you don't want this behavior, you can use the `--failfast` option.

 ### Scripting API

 For finer control, especially in a home-automation context, you may want to use